truongpl/attention_ocr/README.md

-Implement fullflow of attention ocr using Tensorflow's seq2seq API and tf.Estimator
+Implement fullflow of attention ocr using Tensorflow's seq2seq API and tf.estimator

 Migrate from bitbucket's repo